Kentucky Association: Management and new ownership

 Past presidents of the racetrack include John C. Breckinridge and General Leslie Combs.

-During 1918-1919, the Kentucky Jockey Club was created to take over the four racetracks in the state, consisting of the Kentucky Association, Churchill Downs, Latonia Race Track, and the Douglas Park Racetrack.
+During 1918–1919, the Kentucky Jockey Club was created to take over the four racetracks in the state, consisting of the Lexington Race Course, Churchill Downs, Latonia Race Track, and the Douglas Park Racetrack.

-The Kentucky Association racetrack closed in the spring of 1933 and its facilities were torn down in 1935.
+The Kentucky Association closed the racetrack in the spring of 1933 and its facilities were torn down in 1935.
 On April 17, 1933, articles of incorporation were filed for the Keeneland Association; their new racecourse opened in 1935, located about six miles outside of Lexington.
 Today city roads Versailles and Man O' War Boulevard intersect at one corner.
 The Kentucky Association racetrack's historic gates were replicated at the Keeneland Race Course.

 The historical records for the Kentucky Association (1828 to c.1935) are maintained at the University of Kentucky library's Special Collections & Digital Programs Division.